 Each installation provides information about the types of schools and programs offered on or near your installation for your child.
 Learn about the types of programs, guidelines and requirements for each school.
 Whether you choose to send your child to a Department of Defense School, a private school or public school, your installation can help you explore all of your options to make the right decision for you and your child.

 Two elementary schools on post run by DDESS for student's Pre-K through 6th grade.
 Seventh and 8th grade students living on post will attend Dent Middle School, phone: 803-699-2750.
 On-post high school students will attend Richland Northeast, phone: 803-699-2800.
+Due to COVID-19 it is strongly suggested parents call the school/district office to get updated information.

 The majority of military families living off-post are in areas served by Richland District 1 or Richland District 2.